mikic202/Bomberman_Game/README.md

 At the end I thin we did a pretty good job of creating our own version of Bomberman.

 One more thing I defninetly could do better job of is creating Cmake file or working on one from the ground up.

+<h4> Denys Fokashchuk</h4>
+This project was pretty tough for me.
+The main reason was not writing code in C++, although it is harder than writing code in python, but working on team.

+Earlier I worked only on my own and it was easy, because when only I write all code I understand everything, that is happening in the program.
+But when I work with someone else, I can not immediately understand what does some functions means and it takes some time to understand why something is working or is not working.
+And when we tried to combine my code and code of my groupmate we had some bugs that hard to understand why they even exists.

+But working on team has also advantages: the main plus is that you have less work than if you would do everything alone.
+To be honest, I worked not so hard as I supposed to work, so Mikolaj made more work than me and I very appreciate this.
+Only things that I have done are menus, enemy and player.
+Everything else was done not by me.

+So in conclussion, I want to say, that it was good experience for me, because I saw what is it working on small team.
+I hope that I will have more this kind of experience in the future :D

 <h3 style="text-align: center;">Issues we found</h3>

 - Bomb ocaisonly spawns in the wrong place